clarkeste/Echoes-Wiki-Site/content/Databases/Items/Weapons/Swords/Dagger.md

 Daggers are small blades that can be much more easily hidden than other [[Weapons]], and despite their shorter reach, can be just as deadly.
+They are made both for stabbing and for throwing.